 environments, with the technology, economy, flexibility and usability to enable breakthrough opportunities.

-The Z-Wave 700 is so efficient that it can allow battery operated sensing devices to provide ten years of service on a single coin cell battery.
-This advancement revolutionizes key battery powered smart home devices, such as locks, sensors, valve controls and motor driven shades.
+The Z-Wave 700 is so efficient that it can allow battery-operated sensing devices to provide ten years of service on a single coin cell battery.
+This advancement revolutionizes key battery-powered smart home devices, such as locks, sensors, valve controls, and motor driven shades.
 The 700's breakthrough energy efficiency has been achieved through a variety of evolutions to the already market-leading energy management of the Z-Wave protocol.
 As a starting point, the 700 platform has achieved a 3-fold reduction in current draw over the industry-standard Z-Wave 500 Series.
-A new power management scheme intelligently parses energy so that battery powered devices such as smart locks consume less power for RF transmission, and keep more battery capacity for the heavier lifting of motor operation.
+A new power management scheme intelligently parses energy, so that battery-powered devices, such as smart locks consume less power for RF transmission and keep more battery capacity for the heavier lifting of motor operation.

 The energy conservation of the Z-Wave 700 also ensures that devices always operate at the lowest possible power mode.
 Power consumption is driven by events determined by the application, rather than devices having to draw power continuously while waiting for commands.

 The extraordinary energy management capabilities of the Z-Wave 700 features super-fast sleep time with near-instantaneous wake up.
-This performance is achieved through the use of FLiRS (frequently listening receiving slave) technology.
+This performance is achieved through the use of FLiRS (frequently listening receiving secondary) technology.
 In this scheme, devices live in an extended sleep mode, expending only minute bursts of energy at pre-determined times to "listen" for incoming commands.

 When an event command is received from the application, the device wakes up, performs its function, and then immediately returns to sleep, where it then continues to listen for further commands.
-In this method, battery powered sensors consume only the absolute minimum energy necessary with reliable, low latency operation.
+In this method, battery-powered sensors consume only the absolute minimum energy necessary with reliable, low latency operation.
 When a sensor can perform for up to ten years without maintenance, and operate within a minute form factor, as the small-footprint 700 allows, intriguing new products become feasible.
 Environmental and activity sensors can be embedded virtually anywhere; inside drywall, inside furniture such as beds and floor mats; inside appliances of every size.
 Smart valves can be added to plumbing systems deep within building infrastructure.
 Buildings with dozens or hundreds of sensors become practical to deploy and maintain.
 The energy efficiency of the Z-Wave 700 overcomes one of the key challenges for next-generation smart environments.

 One of the key edge challenges for new smart environments is sufficient processing power within every type of individual device.
 Contemporary enabling technologies were designed for modest TX-RX range inside a home, extended by the topology of a mesh network.
 Intelligence and insights regarding system operation resides solely on the cloud, with local devices acting as mere functionaries, as opposed to managers.
 In many smart deployments, all device commands are received from the cloud, which substantially slows performance time.
 The Z-Wave 700 provides enough on-board power so that intelligence can stay local, within the smart environment.
 This power encompasses both transmission range and computational abilities, resulting in longer direct TX-RX reach and the ability to provide edge computing functions, including local data processing.
 These capabilities can now be performed locally, with no latency from cloud communications.

 In terms of transmission power, the 700 provides increased radio sensitivity of -97 dBm, which yields a 150% increase in direct device-to-device range for Z-Wave objects in the US region.
-Devices can now communicate for 100 meters directly, and full Z-Wave mesh networks can extend for 400 meters.
+Devices can now communicate for 100 meters directly and full Z-Wave mesh networks can extend for 400 meters.
 Outside the US region, up to +14dBm output radio power can be utilized increasing the range even further enabling Z-Wave deployments in the EU and Asia, direct transmission range between nodes to be increased by 250%.

 Because the increased range of the 700 allows more direct contact between devices, the entire Z-Wave mesh network benefits from improved efficiency and performance.
 Fewer hops between devices are required.
 There is less need for repeater devices.
 Because fewer actions and less activity is required, overall energy efficiency is improved.
 The Z-Wave 700 not only creates more powerful networks, it makes networks more robust.